Oil and Acrylic Painting Workshops and

 · Foldable EASEL if possible and some sort of paint box would be an asset

-only because ready made frames are easy to purchase for that size.
+for my oil work because ready made frames are easy to purchase for those sizes and canvas paper pads for acrylic

 • A plastic jar with lid for transporting dirty water to safe dump site